AISpace2/AISpace2/aipython/README.md

-This folder contains the code from the book.
+This folder contains the [accompanying Python code](aipython.org) from the [book](artint.info).
+They are used as-is by some of the notebooks.